api3dao/signed-api/packages/data-pusher/README.md

 ## Configuration

 Pusher needs two configuration files, `pusher.json` and `secrets.env`.
-All expressions of a form `${SECRET_NAME}` are refering to values from secret and are interpolated inside the `config.json` at runtime.
+All expressions of a form `${SECRET_NAME}` are referring to values from secrets and are interpolated inside the `config.json` at runtime.
 You are advised to put sensitive information inside secrets.

 You can also refer to the [example configuration](./config).